-Rapid re-housing projects for Individuals or Families will be a priority for the 2023 CoC application.
+Rapid re-housing projects for Individuals or Families will be a priority for the 2024 CoC application.
 These are projects that emphasize housing search and relocation services and short - and medium term rental assistance to move people experiencing homelessness as rapidly as possible into permanent housing.

-Permanent supportive housing (for chronically homeless Individuals or families) - will be a priority for the 2023 CoC application.
+Permanent supportive housing (for chronically homeless Individuals or families) - will be a priority for the 2024 CoC application.
 This is community based housing paired with services for formerly homeless individuals and families with disabilities living as independently as possible without a designated length of stay.
 Please note that the emphasis for new programs is on individuals experiencing chronic homelessness.

-Equity in delivery of services will be a priority for the 2023 CoC application.
+Equity in delivery of services will be a priority for the 2024 CoC application.
 In alignment with Virginia's Fair Housing Law, applicants have a duty to affirmatively further fair housing opportunities for classes protected under the Fair Housing Act.
-Protected classes include race, color, religion, national origin, sex, elderliness, familial status, source of funds, sexual orientation, gender identity, military status, or disability.
-Additionally, the policy prohibits discriminatory practices with respect to residential housing by any person or group of persons, in order that the peace, health, safety, prosperity, and general welfare of all the inhabitants of the Commonwealth may be protected and ensured.
+Protected classes include race, color, national origin, religion, sex, disability and familial status.
 Projects and applicants will be evaluated based on how the project will contribute to the community's current efforts to deliver equitable services.